 Canvas: Assessment and feedback

-This 90-minute workshop will provide participants with an overview of assessment and feedback tools in Canvas from both a student and staff perspective.
+This workshop will provide participants with an overview of assessment and feedback tools in Canvas from both a student and staff perspective.

 This workshop will provide an overview of assessment and feedback tools from both a student and staff perspective, it is intended for the core teaching team for the pilot subjects.